 - Category: Dinner

 - Method: Oven

 Keywords: enchilada bake recipe, how to make enchiladas, meatless enchilada recipe, vegetarian enchilada recipe, black bean enchilada recipe, sweet potato enchilada recipe

 I’ve been working on a list of my favorite meatless meals, and I have quite a bit to make and share with you.
-What are YOUR favorite meatless meals?
-I was hoping to get some more inspiration from you!
-I’d love to hear what you feed your family on Meatless Monday.
+In the meantime, enjoy this Vegetarian Enchilada Bake Recipe.